AqwamCreates/DataPredict/docs/API/Others/GradientDescentModifier.md

 ### predict()

-* Predict the value for a given data.
+* Predict the values for given data.

 ```
 GradientDescentModifier:predict(...): ...